HOPE-NEXUS/poketwo_Autocatcher/README.md

 ## poketwo_Autocatcher
 This bot project was created around 2021.
-Its purpose was to address the issue of individuals selling loq-quality hint autocatchers for Poketwo.
+Its purpose was to address the issue of individuals selling low-quality hint autocatchers for Poketwo.

 ## Features
 While this codebase is no longer actively maintained, here are some of the features it offered during its active development: